tylerarmagan/t-pot-honeypot-deployment-/README.md

 ---

 <img width="1902" height="827" alt="SS4(Honeypot)" src="https://github.com/user-attachments/assets/17400c8d-8fc3-421e-8fca-29b24db04c86" />
 The image above showcases my "Kibana" discover dashboard.
 Here, I've added the fields 'username' 'password' 'message' 'src_ip'.
 Interestingly, with SSH brute force attacks, you are actually able to see what the user tried to input for username and password.
 As shown in this image, you can see 'validator' 'validator'.
-In my experience, I saw 'admin123' and '1234567890','ubuntu' and'ubuntu' the most.
+In my experience, I saw 'admin123' and '1234567890', and 'ubuntu' and 'ubuntu' the most.